ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Related work

 \section{Related work}

-\paragraph{DP synthetic text.} Research on DP synthetic text generation is largely divided into two paradigms: DP fine-tuning (DP-FT)~\citep{bommasani2019towards,matter2022differentially,yue2023synthetic,carranza2024synthetic,ochs2025private} and Private Evolution (PE)~\citep{xie2024differentially,hou2024pretext,hou2025private}.
-Fine-tuning-based approaches learn the private text distribution implicitly via next-token prediction, while PE-based approaches leverage the power of LLMs to create a large pool of samples and iteratively refine them using distance to the private data in the embedding space.
+\paragraph{DP synthetic text.} Research on DP synthetic text generation broadly falls into two paradigms: DP fine-tuning (DP-FT)~\citep{bommasani2019towards,matter2022differentially,yue2023synthetic,carranza2024synthetic,ochs2025private} and Private Evolution (PE)~\citep{xie2024differentially,hou2024pretext,hou2025private}.
+Fine-tuning-based approaches learn the private text distribution implicitly via next-token prediction, while PE-based approaches leverage the power of LLMs to create a large pool of samples and iteratively refine them using embedding-space similarity.
 A recent trend in fine-tuning-based approaches is to improve data quality through \textit{distribution alignment}.
 This can be done \textit{post-hoc}, for instance by filtering synthetic data~\citep{yu2024privacypreserving}, or \textit{a priori}, by using topics to condition the generation process~\citep{tan2025synthesizing}.
 Our work builds upon and significantly extends this conditional approach: we abstract the concept into a general hierarchical framework and enhance it with a novel post-training RL recipe to improve fine-grained control.

 \paragraph{Conditional text generation.} Existing approaches to conditional text generation often rely on low-level signals to steer a model’s output.
-For example, \citet{putta2023differentially} adjust a model’s hidden states using feedback from an attribute classifier, while \citet{desalvo2024softsrv} employ soft prompts to guide generation.
-Although CTCL~\citep{tan2025synthesizing} uses conditioning, its reliance on a fixed, general-purpose topic model presents two limitations for specialized datasets.
-First, the general model might perform poorly on these datasets due to distribution mismatch.
-Second, many of the predefined topics might be irrelevant and consequently receive zero counts in the topic histogram.
+For example, \citet{putta2023differentially} adjust a model’s hidden states using feedback from an attribute classifier, while \citet{desalvo2024softsrv} use soft prompts to guide generation.
+Although CTCL~\citep{tan2025synthesizing} employs conditioning, its reliance on a fixed, general-purpose topic model limits its applicability to specialized datasets: the model may suffer from distribution mismatch, and many predefined topics may be irrelevant, yielding zero counts.
 In contrast, our framework uses human-interpretable, domain-specific features, offering more flexible and transparent control over the generated text.